Flipper-Community/flipper-community-wiki/README.md

 ### Method 1: Install Directly using Python
 This method wil directly install MkDocs into whatever python version you are running.
 It is not the cleanest way to do this, but it is the simplest.

-1. run `pip install mkdocs-material`
+1. run `pip install mkdocs-materialx`
 1. wait for the setup to complete.
 1. `cd` to the directory you cloned the `flipper-community-wiki` folder and enter it.
 1. `cd` into the `flip-wiki` folder